mendix/docs/content/en/docs/appstore/modules/business-events.md

 ## 3 Configuration

 To work with business events, import the [Mendix Business Events](https://marketplace.mendix.com/link/component/202649) module into your app.
-See the [Installing Marketplace Content](/appstore/overview/use-content/#install) section in *Use Marketplace Content in Studio Pro*.
+See the [Installing Marketplace Content](/appstore/overview/use-content/#install) section in *Use Marketplace Content*.

 ### 3.1 Configuring Local Deployments {#config-local-deployment}